 - Specialist in the area of …

-Getting over your perceived knowledge deficiencies, and accepting the fact there may be someone in the room with more knowledge than you is critical for you to continue to move away from this Skilled but Skeptical presenter category.
-Remember, this doesn’t happen over night, and moving on doesn’t mean, “leaving it behind”.
-I still carry this with me, but over the years of study, preparation and practice I am able to recognize when the Nervous Reader or the Skilled but Skeptical presenter begins to come out of me.
-Most times, I’m able control the tendencies, but there are occasions when it slips out.
+Getting over your perceived knowledge deficiencies, and accepting the fact there maybe someone in the room with more knowledge than you is critical for you to continue to move away from this Skilled but Skeptical presenter category.
+Remember, this doesn’t happen overnight, and moving on doesn’t mean, “leaving it behind”.
+I still carry this with me, but over the years of study, preparation, and practice I am able to recognize when the Nervous Reader or the Skilled but Skeptical presenter begins to come out of me.
+Most times, I’m able to control the tendencies, but there are occasions when it slips out.